MitocGroup/recink/README.md

 suitable for running tests on big/hybrid/complex projects by adding a simply `.dps.yml` configuration to rule them all.

+# Motivation

+Finding an higly configurable test runner that suits more than a basic js app is as hard as writing high quality tests.
+The main reason is getting test runned as fast as possible with minimal headache possible and extending the runner via components with simple and documented api.

+Also Travis integration and caching out of the box ;)

 # Prerequisites

 - [ ] Ensure `Node.js 6.x` is installed (We recommend using `nvm` https://github.com/creationix/nvm#installation)